Overview

 Breaking: the default stride(s) for pooling modules now match the kernel size

-instead of defaulting to strides of 1
+instead of defaulting to strides of 1.
+This will affect output shapes if

 strides were not explicitly set.